thecloudexplorers/automation-repo-template/docs/readme.md

 # Purpose

-This folder should contain technical documentation explaining concept and approaches.
-Giving a sense of the technical solution at hand.
-Individual how to use and manual like documentation should be placed in the same folder as the script or file at hand.
-Preferably with the same name as the file in question.
+In this folder, you should include technical documentation that explains concepts and methods, giving a clear idea of the technical solution.
+Place how-to-use guides and manuals for specific scripts or files in the same folder, ideally with matching names.